dashpay/FAQs/Platform/platform-activation-evonodes-faq.md

 38. **Would quorum selection change with the new masternode type?**

-In the HPMN solutions, regardless of their increased collateral, a HPMN would be treated the same as a standard Masternode in the quorum selection process.
-For Platform quorums only HPMNs would be chosen.
+In the evonode solutions, regardless of their increased collateral, an evonode would be treated the same as a standard Masternode in the quorum selection process.
+For Platform quorums only evonodes would be chosen.

-39. **How would one set up a HPMN?**
+39. **How would one set up an evonode?**

-As far as registration goes, setting up a high performance masternode would be very similar to setting up a normal masternode, except for the higher collateral.
+As far as registration goes, setting up an Evolution masternode would be very similar to setting up a normal masternode, except for the higher collateral.

 # Voting